sbalmt/xcheme/documents/directives.md

 token T_BAR as 'bar';
 ```

-> Expect a `bar` string to produce a `T_BAR` token with an identity generated automatically.
+> Expect a `'bar'` string to produce a `T_BAR` token with an identity generated automatically.

-#### Node directives
+## Node directives

-The _node_ directive is used to consume an input token and produce an output node as the directive result.
-The output node will be attached in the main AST.
-There are also two ways to declare _node_ directives.
+The _node_ directive is used to consume an input token and produce an output node as the directive evaluation result.
+The output node will be attached into the main AST during the parsing step.
+There are two ways to declare _node_ directives and both of them performs in the parsing step, after all the _skip_ and _token_ directives, for multiple _node_ directives, the second one performs after the first one and so on.

 Syntax with an explicit identity: